 Even those who emphasize the faultiness of memory need accurate memory to support their skepticism.
 How are childhood memories shown to be incorrect?
 Often by comparing them to the memories of parents or older siblings, which are assumed to be accurate.

 More broadly, if memories did not represent interpretations of past events, we could never converse about shared experiences with friends or family.
 We could never satisfactorily discuss the news or movies or sports or findings from research studies.
 We could, in fact, never reference anything, unless the evidence was physically right in front of us.

 My plea for the accuracy and durability of memory is not a cri du coeur so much as a cri de l’esprit.
 Of course memory has weaknesses: We exaggerate, we blend different events, we allow general knowledge to intrude on specific memories, we forget sources of information, we have trouble remembering some names (and passwords).
 But memory illusions do not discount all of memory any more than visual illusions discount all of perception.

 We have not evolved to misremember the world.
 Our memory can be an accurate representation of what we have perceived and interpreted.
-All I ask is that we occasionally take the time to appreciate how truly remarkable—and accurate—it can be.
+All I ask is that we occasionally take the time to appreciate how truly remarkable—and accurate—memory can be.